NOIST1611/KRNL/v0.1.0/source/Note.md

 -----

-# 🚀 Quick Start Guide
+#  Quick Start Guide

 Welcome to the **KRNL** ecosystem.
-To begin using the kernel and its advanced drivers on your gadget, follow these installation steps.
+To begin using the kernel on your gadget, follow these installation steps.

 -----

-### 📥 Installation
+###  Installation

-To integrate the kernel into your project, you need to move the source files into the Retro Gadgets environment.
+To integrate the kernel into your project, you need to move the source files into the gadget.

 1.  **Copy Files:** Copy the entire contents of this folder (the `/KRNL` directory) into your gadget's root file directory.
-2.  **Bootstrap:** In your main script (usually `CPU0`), add the following line to initialize the system:
+2.  **Bootstrap:** In your CPU0 script, add the following line to initialize the system:

 <!-- end list -->